History of rail transport: Steam power introduced

-The first full-scale working railway steam locomotive was built in the United Kingdom in 1804 by Richard Trevithick, a British engineer born in Cornwall.
+In 1804, the first full-scale working railway steam locomotive was built in the United Kingdom by Richard Trevithick, a British engineer born in Cornwall.
 This used high-pressure steam to drive the engine by one power stroke.
 The transmission system employed a large flywheel to even out the action of the piston rod.
-On 21st February 1804, the world's first steam-powered railway journey took place when Trevithick's unnamed steam locomotive hauled a train along the tramway of the Penydarren ironworks, near Merthyr Tydfil in South Wales.
-Trevithick later demonstrated a locomotive operating upon a piece of circular rail track in Bloomsbury, London, the Catch Me Who Can, but never got beyond the experimental stage with railway locomotives, not least because his engines were too heavy for the cast-iron plateway track then in use.
+On 21 February 1804, Trevithick's unnamed steam locomotive hauled a train along the tramway of the Penydarren ironworks near Merthyr Tydfil in South Wales, becoming the world's first steam-powered railway journey.
+Trevithick later demonstrated a locomotive operating upon a piece of circular rail track in Bloomsbury, London, the Catch Me Who Can, but he never got beyond the experimental stage with railway locomotives, not least because his engines were too heavy for the cast-iron plateway track in use at that time.

-The first commercially successful steam locomotive was Matthew Murray's rack locomotive Salamanca built for the Middleton Railway in Leeds in 1812.
+In 1812, the first commercially successful steam locomotive was Matthew Murray's rack locomotive Salamanca built for the Middleton Railway in Leeds.
 This twin-cylinder locomotive was not heavy enough to break the edge-rails track and solved the problem of adhesion by a cog-wheel using teeth cast on the side of one of the rails.
 Thus it was also the first rack railway.